Electric Consumption and the Arab Oil Embargo

 It is generally accepted that adoption of a Smart Grid will benefit the utilities, their customers and the public in general.
 Components of the Smart Grid will, presumably, be installed by the utilities and become part of utility operations.

-Much of the benefit of the Smart Grid comes from the utility having access to customers that remain on the grid.
-If customers start to leave the system to reduce their costs the utility will have access to fewer customers, thus, reducing the benefit of the Smart Grid and reducing the number of customers available to pay for the Smart Grid.
+The benefit of the Smart Grid comes from the utility having access to customers that remain on the grid.
+If customers start to leave the system to reduce their costs the utility will have access to fewer customers.
+Thus, the benefit will be reduced and there will be fewer customers to share the Smart Grid costs.
 See the paper entitled Paying for the Smart Grid by Luciano De Castro and Joisa Dutra for an in depth discussion of financing the Smart Grid.

 This financing issue will have to be resolved before we can receive all the benefits that the Smart Grid promises to provide.